nasadean/Maters-Thesis/README.md

 SSL-pretrained Faster R-CNN (SimCLR backbone)

 Evaluation is performed on validation and test splits of the FLIR dataset, reporting mAP@[0.5:0.95], mAP@0.5, and size-specific AP/AR metrics.

+# DataSet
+This project uses the FLIR ADAS Thermal Dataset:

+Official download page: FLIR Dataset https://www.flir.com/oem/adas/adas-dataset-form/

+Due to licensing restrictions, the dataset cannot be redistributed in this repository.